How to Apply for a Green Card After Winning Asylum

 If you are an asylee in the United States, you can apply for adjustment of status to permanent resident (otherwise known as getting a green card) one year after the grant of asylum.
 That assumes you have also been physically present in the United States for one year's time.

-You can also wait longer than that to apply, if you wish, or if you need to in order to meet the physical presence requirement.
+You can also wait longer than that to apply, if you wish, or if you need to do so in order to meet the one-year's physical presence requirement.
 But the longer you wait, the higher the risk that conditions in your home country will normalize; in which case U.S. Citizenship and Immigration Services (USCIS) could decide that you no longer need the protection of the United States.
-In that case, it could not only deny the green card but place you into removal proceedings for possible deportation.
+It could not only deny the green card but place you into removal proceedings for possible deportation.

 Application Forms and Documents for Asylee Adjustment of Status

-The primary application for the purpose of applying for a green card while in the U.S. (called "adjusting status") is USCIS Form I-485, Application to Register Permanent Residence or Adjust Status.
-However, this is just the first of a packet of forms and documents you'll need to submit, which include:
+The primary application for the purpose of applying for a green card while in the United States ("adjusting status") is USCIS Form I-485, Application to Register Permanent Residence or Adjust Status.
+However, the I-485 is just the first of a packet of forms and documents you will need to submit, which should also include:

 • a copy of your official approval for asylum